-UX is short for User Experience is something we quite often overlook, it is then realised when a project is completed and the budget is gone.
-User experience is nothing more than offering your products user a set of clear tools to achieve the job they are there to do, be that reading a document or buying a product.
+UX, short for User Experience is something we quite often overlook, it is only when a project is completed and the budget is gone that is becomes apparent.
+User experience is nothing more than offering your user a set of clear tools to achieve the job they are there to do, whether that is reading a document or buying a product.

-A lot of user experience design is common sense, how would you use the site or application and what could currently be improved on.
+A lot of user experience design is common sense, how would you use the site or application and what could currently be improved upon.
 Its really just about stepping back from technical specs and seeing the bigger picture of how your site should work.
 If you get it right from the beginning you will save a lot of time and money in the long run and your users will be a lot happier.
 Of course, all websites and projects are an evolution and do change frequently, but having this core set of values to work from is a very good start.

 Areas of User Experience Design include things like